CruuzAzul/appwrite-workshop/docs/en/workshop/functions/develop-function.md

 </Solution>

-**4.** Modifying the newly created object
+## Step 4️⃣ : Modifying the newly created object

 Once our function has listened to the right event, the created document will be available in the request body provided by Appwrite.
 Now all you have to do is modify it using the `decrypt` function provided in the `/utils/decrypt.js` file!

 ::: info
 For the `decrypt` function to work, you'll need to move the file into your function's sources so that it can import it.